drin0901/Orleans/README.md

 **Version: 1.0**
 ## About the App

-The application is a movies indexing application that has a functionality to list movies, list top movies, add, edit and search movies based on movie id/name details.
+The application is a movies indexing application that has a functionality to list movies, list top movies, add, edit, delete and search movies based on movie id/name details.

 ### Technologies used